lassedds/Melonloader-AnimeGaming/README.md

 ### Installation
 1) Download the Melonloader files found <a href="https://anonfiles.com/P0o9defby2/MelonLoader_rar">here</a> on this page.

-2) Extract the files and put them in the root directory of Genshin Impact (This is where "*GenshinImpact.exe*" is located, **NOT** "**launcher.exe**".)
+2) Extract the files and put them in the root directory of Genshin Impact (This is where `GenshinImpact.exe` is located, **NOT** "**launcher.exe**".)

 3) **DO NOT RUN THE GAME YET** | Or else Melonloader will delete itself.

 4) Locate the GrassClipper folder (assuming you are using Grasscutter and opening the game with GrassClipper).
-In this folder there is another folder called "*scripts*" where you will see many "**.cmd**" files, of which you want to find the one called "*private_server_launch.cmd*".
+In this folder there is another folder called `scripts` where you will see many "**.cmd**" files, of which you want to find the one called "*private_server_launch.cmd*".

 5) Now right-click it and open it with Notepad or any other note-taking program you use.

 6) There you will see a lot of stuff that you don't need to care about.
-You have to find a line saying this: "*:: Launch game "%GAME_PATH%"*"
+You have to find a line saying this: `:: Launch game "%GAME_PATH%"`

-7) Now add  "*--melonloader.agfoffline*" to the second line so it looks like this: "*"%GAME_PATH%" --melonloader.agfoffline*"
+7) Now add  `--melonloader.agfoffline` to the second line so it looks like this: `%GAME_PATH%" --melonloader.agfoffline`

 8) You should now be able to start the game through Grassclipper.